logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/invoking-safari-ios/preparations-to-invoke-automatically-safari-ios/_index.md

     3. Start Xcode on the macOS machine and wait for at least 10 seconds, so that the iOS device can obtain the essential development libraries.

-        **Tip:** Once you see the device listed under the **Devices** heading in the panel on the left side of the Xcode application, you are assured that the transfer is complete.
+{{<tip>}} Once you see the device listed under the **Devices** heading in the panel on the left side of the Xcode application, you are assured that the transfer is complete.

 2. On your iOS device, terminate Safari, if running.